rx290/Kivy_Learnings/Kivy_Notes.md

     3. In the bottom right of the code editor click on Python version and select the source of your Kivy_env
     4. You're good to go.

+## Important Notes

+    When creating the base app should be named exactly what the .kv design file is going to get named.
+    Otherwise kivy GUI will show a blank screen

 ## Basics

     Start with a class like all other libraries.